-- The LEAP program with 2,358 participants

-to prepare assistant manager trainees for assistant store manager roles; - The EDGE program with 113 completions to build executive presence, business acumen and diverse networks among high-potential leaders; and - The Launch Forward Program implemented in January 2020 for 69 high-potential leaders - to enhance leadership development through mentoring circles led by Walgreens executive leadership.
+- The LEAP program with 2,358 participants to prepare assistant manager trainees for assistant store manager roles; - The Launch Forward Program implemented in January 2020 for 69 high-potential leaders - to enhance leadership development through mentoring circles led by Walgreens executive leadership.

-Walgreens also revised its Pharmacy

-Technician Training apprenticeship program to

-meet new American Society of Health-System

-Pharmacists and Accreditation Council for

-Pharmacy Education (ASHP/ACPE) standards

-for 2020, which changed the scope of

-knowledge required for pharmacy technician

-entry-level certification.
-The program includes

-online learning, on-the-job activities and

-Pharmacy Technician Certification Board (PTCB)

-prep resources.
-Beginning in 2020, PTCB, our

-primary credentialing organization, will require

-the completion of an accredited program - such

-as ours - to take the Pharmacy Technician

-Certification Exam.
+Walgreens also revised its Pharmacy Technician Training apprenticeship program to meet new American Society of Health-System Pharmacists and Accreditation Council for Pharmacy Education (ASHP/ACPE) standards for 2020, which changed the scope of knowledge required for pharmacy technician entry-level certification.
+The program includes online learning, on-the-job activities and Pharmacy Technician Certification Board (PTCB) prep resources.
+Beginning in 2020, PTCB, our primary credentialing organization, will require the completion of an accredited program - such as ours - to take the Pharmacy Technician Certification Exam.